home-assistant/addons/nginx_proxy/DOCS.md

    - `ssl_certificate`
    - `ssl_key`
    - `server_port`
 3. And you need to add the `trusted_proxies` section (requests from reverse proxies will be blocked if these options are not set).
+Restart the Home Assistant Core service after this change from `Developer Tools -> Restart`.

    ```yaml
    http: